The content of the written application is very important for proceeding to the next stage of the judging process.

 Candidates in all categories are asked to provide information about themselves and/or their organisation.
 Nominators can assist candidates in preparing their applications, but the application should be written by the candidate.
 This means applicants should use 'I' or 'we', not 'he', 'she' or 'they'.
 Applications should be written in the first person.

 Cover all the assessment criteria and all the points under each criterion.
-Treat all the assessment criteria seriously because they are all important.
+Treat all the assessment criteria seriously, because they are all important.

 Vague generalisations should be avoided.
 General statements such as 'I am a good team member', 'I have an understanding of industry trends' or 'training is fundamental to the success of our business' must be supported with clear evidence and practical examples.

 Keep your writing clear and simple.
-Dot points are acceptable.

-Remember incomplete nominations will not be considered.
+Remember, incomplete applications will not be considered.